igemsoftware/Toronto-2015/README.md

     * (1.4.2) Made it more modular when it comes to adding new systems
     * (1.4.3) Added the ability to return to the network
     * (1.4.4) Zooming in and out of the specie/system returns to earlier state
+* (1.5.x) Created brand new data structure to implmented a 3D graph structure

 ## Community Flux Balance Analysis Pipeline